Pet Blood Donation · Kinship

 Ro Elfberg

-Ro is Kinship’s Senior Editor.
-She has previously written and copy-edited for British Vogue, Glamour and DICE.
+Ro previously served as Kinship’s Senior Editor.
+Now a freelancer, she has written and copy-edited for British Vogue, Glamour, DICE and of course, Kinship.
 When she’s not being manipulated into dishing out Dreamies to Kobe the cat, she spends her free time trying to convince her snake, Butters, to wear a tiny hat.

 Related articles